 70 years from the end of the year in which the author died.

-If the work is published after the death of the author, it lasts for 70 years, from the end of the year in which the work was first published.
+Specifically for photographs, or if the work is published after the death of the author, it lasts for 70 years, from the end of the year in which the work was first published.

 Published editions of literary, dramatic, musical or artistic works (layout)